Elizabeth Lucy: Elizabeth Wayte

 The 18th century antiquarian John Anstis in The Register of the Most Noble Order of the Garter (London, 1724) identified her with "Elizabeth Wayte", the daughter of Thomas Wayte of Southampton, saying she was the mother of Arthur Plantagenet.
 Bridget Boland suggests that Edward may have met her while travelling in the south of England in 1461.
 Chris Given Wilson and Alice Curteis also equate her with Wayte, saying that her son was probably born sometime between 1461 and 1464.
 The name "Lucy" is presumed to derive from a later marriage, though Michael Hicks suggests she was a "young widow" when she met Edward.

-While it remains unclear whether or not Wayte and Lucy are identical, it is widely believed Lucy was also the mother of Elizabeth Plantagenet (born circa 1464), who married Sir Thomas Lumley in 1477.
+While it remains unclear whether or not Wayte and Lucy are identical, it is widely believed Lucy was also the mother of Margaret Plantagenet (born circa 1464), who married Sir Thomas Lumley in 1477.
 She may also have been the mother of other children by the king.